cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/cockroach-setup.md

+# Deploy CockroachDB to Kubernetes Clusters

-- Download and Configue the Scripts to deploy cockroachdb
+- Download and Configure the Scripts to deploy cockroachdb
  1. Create a directory and download the required script and configuration files into it:

 ```bash